 Children of all ages will enjoy one of our favorite spring crafts for kids- a sweet little nest and baby bird craft!
 Even my toddler enjoyed creating these cute, little baby chicks!
+This easy craft is also great for preschoolers and kindergarten and is a great way to work on fine motor skills while creating adorable art!

 Follow our Spring Crafts and Learning for Kids Pinterest board!